 -- This

 verse goes with verses 9&10.
-An interesting phrase in this verse is “The day
+This

 the day that all His people who have died throughout the centuries will